Introduction Special Marriage Act, 1954

-Marriage is one of the most sacred institution around the globe.
+Marriage is one of the most sacred institutions around the globe.
 Earlier, the elders of the house used to select the partner for the Marriage.
-Generally, selection was based upon caste. moreover, it was against the society to marry inter-caste.
+Generally, the selection was based upon caste. moreover, it was against society to marry inter-caste.
 Even today, marriage in other caste or religion is not fully acceptable.
 Even though, we have proper Legislation to regulate Inter caste and Inter religion marriage.

-- To provide for special form of marriage in certain cases;
+- To provide for the special form of marriage in certain cases;

-- To provide for registration of certain marriages; and
+- To provide for the registration of certain marriages; and

 - To provide for Divorce.

-Inter caste marriages are those marriage where bride and groom, both are from different caste and religion.
-Earlier in India, marrying in other caste considered as crime against the community.
-However, Inter caste marriages have gained acceptance due to improvement in the lifestyle and upbringing of people.
+Inter-caste marriages are those marriages where bride and groom, both are from different caste and religion.
+Earlier in India, marrying in other caste considered a crime against the community.
+However, Inter-caste marriages have gained acceptance due to improvement in the lifestyle and upbringing of people.
 Today’s generation is trying to break-free the ties of orthodoxy and prefer to choose their partner themselves irrespective of their caste.
 For the acceptance of such marriage, our parliament enacted a proper legislation i.e Special Marriage Act.
-It gave condition and requirement for the special mariage.
-Also in case of mishappening, it gave power to courts to interfere.
+It gave condition and requirement for the special marriage.
+Also in the case of mishappening, it gave power to courts to interfere.

-Chapter 1 of The Special Marriage Act deals with applicability of the act.
+Chapter 1 of The Special Marriage Act deals with the applicability of the act.

-- It also applies not only to the people living in India but also the Indian national living abroad.
+- It also applies not only to the people living in India but also to the Indian nationals living abroad.

 - Notice of Registration: Parties require to file a written notice in prescribed form before the District Marriage Officer.